Step 12: A usable VM

 Clean-Up

-If we want to delete all the parts we just created, we’ll have to delete them in a logical order.
+If you want to delete all components you just created, you must delete them in the following order.

-If we don’t delete them in the order, we will not be allowed to delete components that other components depend on.
+If you do not delete them in the correct order, you will be unable to delete components that other resources depend on.

 Conclusion

-We have now created a VM based on our knowledge from steps from 7 to 11, it’s reachable from the internet and we’ve logged in via SSH!
+You have now created a VM based on your knowledge from steps 7 to 11, you can reach it from the internet, and have logged in with SSH.

-In the next step, we break away from individual instances and create a stack.
+In the next step, you will break away from individual instances and will create a stack.